 GLOBAL MARKETS-Bond yields rise as Sweden ends negative rates, stocks gain

+Earlier in Asia, stocks pulled back from a 1-1/2 year peak.
+Japan's Nikkei fell 0.3% and China's stocks slipped for the second session despite trade optimism.
+Sweden's Riksbank raised benchmark borrowing costs to zero from -0.25%, making the central bank the first of those around the world that had cut rates into negative territory to inch its way back to zero - long considered their floor.

-Bond yields rose across the eurozone, with those in higher-rated countries such as Germany, France, and the Netherlands up 3-4 basis points.
-The yield on Germany's benchmark 10-year Bund rose to as much as -0.208%, a six-month high.
+Bond yields rose across the euro zone, with those in higher-rated countries such as Germany, France and the Netherlands up 3-4 basis points .
+The yield on Germany's benchmark 10-year Bund rose to as much as -0.208%, a six-month high, up from -0.30% earlier in the week.

 Policy rates are still negative at the European Central Bank and the Japanese, Danish, Swiss and Hungarian central banks.
-All are expected to remain so for some time to come, with the exception of Hungary.
+With the exception of Hungary, all are expected to remain so for some time.
 "The Riksbank is moving away from negative rates, and in the markets' mind this is something that the ECB could try at some point," said Peter McCallum, rates strategist at Mizuho.

-Stocks in Europe also edged higher.
-The pan-regional STOXX 600 index rose 0.09%, and the blue-chip FTSEurofirst 300 index of regional shares closed up a preliminary 0.08%.
-Earlier in Asia, stocks pulled back from a 1-1/2 year peak.
-Japan's Nikkei fell 0.3% and China's stocks slipped for the second session despite trade optimism.

 Oil prices hovered near the highest in three months in thin pre-Christmas trading, buoyed by the previous day's news that U.S. crude inventories declined and as U.S.-China trade tensions continued to ease.
-Brent crude futures rose 46 cents to $66.63 a barrel, heading for the sixth straight day of gains.
-U.S. West Texas Intermediate (WTI) crude gained 48 cents at $61.41 a barrel.
+Brent crude futures rose 37 cents to settle at $66.54 a barrel, heading for the sixth straight day of gains.
+U.S. West Texas Intermediate (WTI) crude settled up 29 cents at $61.22 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)